heath3rq/DevOps_Project_FastAPI_Flask/README.md

 ## Project Description

-The project is for IDS 706 Data Engineering class at Duke University.
+The project is done for IDS 706 Data Engineering class at Duke University.
 The goal is to create a Microservice that returns a JSON payload and performs a Data Engineering related task.
 We are expected to perform Continuous Integration with Github Actions and configure build server to deploy changes on build for Continuous Delivery.
 Therefore, I built a menu generator app for one of my favorite restuarant.
 Both Flask and FastAPI were leveraged to display the randomly generated menus.
 I then enabled Continuous Integration with Github Actions and Continuous Delivery with AWS CodeBuild.

 ## Data Flow Diagram